 Research & Publications

 The overall approach involves study of genetic polymorphism and sequence variation, on a molecular level, and from the perspective of population genetics.
-Current studies include multicenter case/control association studies with the goal of identifying genes predisposing to opioid and alcohol dependence (using genomewide association analysis and other approaches); a whole exome sequencing study of methamphetamine dependence, in Thailand; studies of posttraumatic stress disorder (PTSD) in the US Million Veteran Program; and a VA study on the pharmacogenomics of antidepressant response.
+Current studies include multicenter studies with the goal of identifying genes predisposing to alcohol dependence (using genomewide association analysis and other approaches); a study of the genetics of methamphetamine dependence, in Thailand; studies of posttraumatic stress disorder (PTSD), depression, anxiety, and numerous substance use disorders in the US Million Veteran Program; and a VA study on the pharmacogenomics of antidepressant response.
 I also co-lead the Substance Use Disorders group of the Psychiatric Genomics Consortium.

 Specialized Terms: Complex trait genetics; Psychiatric genetics; Population genetics; Substance dependence; Pharmacogenomics

 Affective Disorders, Psychotic; Alcoholism; Anxiety Disorders; China; Genetics; Genetics, Population; Israel; Polymorphism, Genetic; Psychiatry; Stress Disorders, Post-Traumatic; Thailand; Global Health; Substance-Related Disorders